andreberg/py4dlib/docs/api/mesh.rst

    This gives the same normal as setting the modelling tool to "Normal" mode for an arbitrary point selection.

-   :return: normal or zero vector if no points selected.
+   :return: normal, or zero vector if no points selected.

 .. function:: CalcThreePointNormal(a, b, c)